Nevada vs. Georgia Tech: Sportsbook promo codes, odds, spread, over/under - December 24

 - Odds to win the national championship: +50000

-- Bookmakers rate Nevada much lower (79th in the country) than the computer rankings do (43rd).
+- Sportsbooks rate Nevada much lower (79th in the country) than the computer rankings do (43rd).

-- The Wolf Pack have the same odds to win the national championship now, from +50000 at the start of the season to +50000.
+- In terms of winning the national championship, the Wolf Pack currently have the same odds, going from +50000 at the start of the season to +50000.

-- With odds of +50000, Nevada has been given a 0.2% chance of winning the national championship.

 Check out all the futures bets available at BetMGM!